bdharva/bdharva.github.io/_posts/blog/2020-02-18-getting_started_with_desktop_cnc.md

 * Two wires per switch: one on the pin closest to the lever arm pivot (COM pin) and one on the middle pin (NO pin)
 * The control board has two pairs of pins for each axis.
 As the pins are labeled, wiring is self-explanatory.

 I designed some 3D printed mounts to affix the limit switches to the mill frame.
-It's worth noting that I took an unorthodox here, opting for a cradle/clamp around the plastic body of the switch assembly, rather than screwing the switch's through-holes.
+It's worth noting that I took an unorthodox approach here, opting for a cradle/clamp around the plastic body of the switch assembly, rather than screwing the switch's through-holes.
 I only did this because none of the standard hardware I keep on-hand was compatible with the switches and I was impatient to move things along.

 ![](/assets/blog/cnc/cnc-9.png)